Outlander Costumes {Including The Knitwear And More!}

 Outlander Knitwear

-In addition, there is another way Outlander took the world by storm it’s fantastic collection of knitwear.
+In addition, there is another way Outlander costumes took the world by storm: its fantastic collection of knitwear.

-Claire and Brianna, the leading ladies of the show, and the rest of the characters wear beautiful knitted pieces that the knitting community loves and started recreating and getting inspired by.
+Claire and Brianna, the show’s leading ladies, and the rest of the characters wear beautiful knitted pieces that the knitting community loves.

 There are so many pieces worn, like fingerless gloves, hats, shawls, capelets, cowls, and the iconic blue cardigan that Claire wears in the season 5 finale.